"No one cares about us because we were born in Afghanistan."

 Women's rights dated back 20 years

-The Taliban seized Kabul, Afghanistan's capital, on August 15, and reclaimed power 20 years later.
+The Taliban seized Kabul, Afghanistan's capital, on August 15, and reclaimed power 20 years after their earlier five-year regime.
 After the Afghan government surrendered without a fight, Afghan President Ashraf Ghani fled the country.

-The Taliban vowed to respect women's human rights under Sharia law, but the Taliban brutally shot a woman who went out without a burka.
+The Taliban vowed to respect the human rights of women under Sharia law, but the Taliban brutally shot a woman who went out without a burka.

-A woman was also murdered for refusing to accompany a male relative who was dressed in tight clothing.
+A woman dressed in tight-fitting clothing was murdered for refusing to accompany a male relative.

 ▲ A hair salon in Kabul where women's faces on the wall were severely damaged by spray.

-Politics of fear has begun.
+The politics of fear has begun.
 Twenty years of work for Afghan women's human rights came to naught in an instant.
-Burka prices are skyrocketing, and girls and women born after 2001 who have never lived under the Taliban's rule find this reality unfamiliar and frightening.
+Burka prices are skyrocketing, and girls and women born after 2001 who had never lived under the Taliban's rule find this reality unfamiliar and frightening.

 The world is watching with bated breath as courageous Afghan women take to the streets to defend human rights at the risk of their lives.

-This is due to the fact that cruel triggers can be pulled on these women at any time.
+The risk is the fact that cruel triggers can be pulled on these women at any time.

 ▲ On August 17, 2021, Afghan women protesting in front of Taliban soldiers demanding women's human rights.

 The international community has urged the Taliban to protect its citizens’ human rights.
-The United Nations Secretary-General for Human Rights, Michelle Bachelet, has urged Taliban leaders to respect all Afghan rights.
-They specifically warned women and girls not to cross the fundamental red line that should not be crossed.
+The United Nations Secretary-General for Human Rights, Michelle Bachelet, has urged Taliban leaders to respect the rights of Afghans.
+She specifically warned them not to cross the fundamental red line of rights for women and girls.

 How to Help Afghan Women